omunroe-com/http2specwiki/Proxy-User-Stories.md

 Grant uses a proxy to debug his application, and needs "raw" access to the data stream.
 Like Francene, he can achieve this by inserting a CA into his trust store and MITM'ing the stream, but this is cumbersome.

-## Henrietta's Firewall

-## Ian's Jailhouse Schoolroom
+## Henrietta's Jailhouse Schoolroom

-Ian runs an educational institution inside a house of incarceration (since they share so many attributes).
-While his student inmates are allowed to surf the Web, they are not allowed to access prohibited resources -- indicated by URL as well as content.
+Henrietta runs an educational institution inside a house of incarceration (since they share so many attributes).
+While her student inmates are allowed to surf the Web, they are not allowed to access prohibited resources -- indicated by URL as well as content.

-As a result, Ian needs to see **all** traffic that goes by.
+As a result, Henrietta needs to see **all** traffic that goes by.

-## Jane's Compliance Mission
+## Ian's Compliance Mission

-Jane is an executive in a fictional ethical banking institution.
-She needs to ensure that her employees are complying with various legal requirements as they use the Web.
-In particular, she wants to assure that proprietary and sensitive information is not leaving via upload forms, etc.
+Ian is an executive in a fictional ethical banking institution.
+He needs to ensure that his employees are complying with various legal requirements as they use the Web.
+In particular, he wants to assure that proprietary and sensitive information is not leaving via upload forms, etc.

-As a result, she needs access to all outgoing content.
+As a result, he needs access to all outgoing content.

-## Kent's Thing
+## Jane's Thing

-Kent has a new Internet of Things device of some sort in his house, but he also has an access gateway that proxies all HTTP to the outside world.
-As such, he needs to easily configure it to use the proxy.
+Jane has a new Internet of Things device of some sort in her house, but she also has an access gateway that proxies all HTTP to the outside world.
+As such, she needs to easily configure it to use the proxy.